kamalhayat/brightweb/README.md

-# brightweb
+# BRIGHTWEB
-this website is a very useful website where you can publish your website
+this website is very useful because you can publish the web that you make